top of page

 On the inside, this pattern often feels like:

-• Tight jaw, scalp, and neck, with tension headaches or a sense of “holding” in the face that eases with touch
+• Tightness in the jaw, scalp, and neck, accompanied by tension headaches or a sense of “holding” in the face that eases with touch.

-Non-invasive lifting, therapeutic skin treatment, and facial muscle re-education work directly with these layers.
+Non-invasive lifting, therapeutic skin treatments, and facial muscle re-education work directly with these layers.
 By using precise touch through fascia, encouraging lymphatic optimization, and retraining facial muscles, we help restore tone, lift, and better definition without injectables.
-Because the work is slow and corrective, it also gives the nervous system signals of safety, which helps the face release long-held bracing.
+Because the work is slow and corrective, it also signals safety to the nervous system, helping the face release long-held bracing.
 In functional anti-aging, this matters: when circulation, drainage, and neuromuscular balance improve, the face tends to look more refined as a natural side effect of better function.

 Adrenal and Thyroid Burnout Showing Up on Your Face

-Sometimes, though, the issue is not mainly structural.
-The face can also mirror whole-body depletion from adrenal and thyroid burnout.
-In those cases, local work alone will not fully correct what you see in the mirror.
+Sometimes, the issue is not mainly structural.
+The face can mirror whole-body depletion from adrenal and thyroid burnout.
+In these cases, local work alone will not fully correct what you see in the mirror.

 Facial patterns that may relate to adrenal stress can include:

-• Hollowing around the eyes and temples, with a more “drained” look
+• Hollowing around the eyes and temples, giving a more “drained” look.

-• A wired but tired expression, tight eyes and midface, fine stress lines across the forehead
+• A wired but tired expression, with tight eyes and midface, and fine stress lines across the forehead.

 Thyroid imbalance often shows up differently, for example:

-• Dry, coarse, or dull skin that does not shift much with solid topical care
+• Dry, coarse, or dull skin that does not improve much with solid topical care.

-• Fullness or swelling in the lower face and neck with a “flat” or puffy look
+• Fullness or swelling in the lower face and neck, resulting in a “flat” or puffy look.

 Pair those facial signs with body symptoms: